We get commissions for purchases made from our affiliates through links in this article. Learn More.

 Choose the diamond you like better and see if you are a Pro!

 As with Clarity, you can overpay on Color without gaining any noticeable beauty.
 In general, diamonds in the G to I color range appear just as white as those in the D to F range.
-For instance, this I-colored diamond appears white, and so does this G-colored diamond.
+For instance, this I-colored diamond from Blue Nile appears white, and so does this G-colored diamond from Blue Nile.
 The cost difference is 18%.
 While a jeweler might try to convince you that a D-colored diamond is the best way to go, you’re basically spending your money on something that won’t be noticed.

 To ensure your diamond looks white, place it next to your setting color.

 If choosing a platinum or white gold setting, you’ll likely want to stick with a G to I colored diamond.
-If you choose a yellow gold setting, however, like this Round Cut engagement ring, you can probably select an I, J or even a K colored diamond, as it will still look white next to the setting.
+If you choose a yellow gold setting, however, like this Round Cut engagement ring from James Allen, you can probably select an I, J or even a K colored diamond, as it will still look white next to the setting.
 Again, the goal is to not overpay for a feature that will go unnoticed.

 The primary difference between platinum and white gold is the price.
 Platinum is much more expensive, without looking any different than white gold.
 Although similar in price per gram, more platinum is required to make a ring because it’s denser.

-For example, this beautiful halo setting costs $1,290 in white gold.
+For example, this beautiful halo setting costs $1,290 from Blue Nile in white gold.
 The platinum version of the ring costs $500 more.
-And this white gold setting with a 0.9 Carat Round Cut Diamond costs 44% less than the setting on this 0.9 Carat Round Cut in a platinum ring.
+And this white gold setting with a 0.9 Carat Round Cut Diamond from James Allen costs 44% less than this 0.9 Carat Round Cut in a platinum ring from James Allen.
 So, rather than spend your money on a specific type of metal, opt for gold, as it’s less expensive but still looks stunning.